-Learning multi-valued mappings has previously been investigated in the field of neural motor control [10], [11] and learning inverse kinematics [8], [12].
-In [10], the multivalued relationship is resolved for a particular output solution by jointly approximating the forward and inverse mapping.
-Originally, the introduced forward-inverse learning principle has been formulated in the framework of neural networks [10].
+Learning multi-valued mappings has previously been investigated in the field of neural motor control [18], [19].
+In [18], the multi-valued relationship is resolved for a particular output solution by jointly approximating the forward and inverse mapping.
+Here, it is assumed that the inverse mapping is multivalued while the corresponding forward mapping is unique.
+The basic idea is to use the unique forward mapping to resolve the ambiguities in the inverse mapping.
+Originally, the introduced forward-inverse learning principle has been formulated in the framework of neural networks [18].
 In a neural networks based implementation, the forward model is chained with the multi-valued inverse model, where the prediction errors made by the forward model are used to adapt the weight values of the inverse model for a given output solution.
 However, training such neural networks is well-known to be problematic due to local minima, instability and difficulties in selecting the network structures.
-Nevertheless, this framework of learning forward and inverse models initiated a number of follow-up research projects, such as [11], [13].
-For example, in [13] considerable evidence was presented indicating that the forward-inverse models approach may explain human motor control.
-In [11], the authors approximate pairwise forward-inverse models for different motor control tasks and, subsequently, combine them for prediction.
+Nevertheless, this framework of learning forward and inverse models initiated a number of follow-up research projects, such as [19], [20].
+For example, in [20] considerable evidence was presented indicating that the forwardinverse models approach may explain human motor control.
+In [19], the authors approximate pairwise forward-inverse models for different motor control tasks and, subsequently, combine them for prediction.

-In the broader sense, the pairwise forward-inverse model approach [11] can be understood as a local learning method, where the data is first partitioned into local regions for which local forward-inverse model pairs are subsequently approximated.
-A local learning approach is also employed in [14] and [8] to learn models for robot inverse kinematics, where locally weighted regression techniques are used.
+In the broader sense, the pairwise forward-inverse model approach [19] can be understood as a local learning method, where the data is first partitioned into local regions for which local forward-inverse model pairs are subsequently approximated.
+Here, different solutions in the output space will be approximated with different local forward-inverse models.
+These local models can be combined to make consistent predictions for query points.
+Due to the local consistency, these models can be learned straightforwardly [19], [21].
+A local learning approach is also employed in [22] and [8] to learn models for robot inverse kinematics, where locally weighted regression techniques are used.
 The locally weighted regression approach has been further extended for learning operational space robot control [7].
-While Peters et al. [7] attempt to learn a direct mapping for predicting the joint torques for control, Salaun et al. [15] first learn a forward kinematic model and invert the learned model afterwards.
-Subsequently, they combine it with an inverse dynamic model to generate the required torque command.
+While Peters et al. [7] attempt to learn a direct mapping for predicting the joint torques for control, Salaun et al. [23] first learn a forward kinematics model and invert the learned model afterwards.
+Subsequently, they combine it with an inverse dynamics model to generate the required torque command.

 Compared to previous local learning approaches, we attempt to learn a single localized model, while continuously updating this local model depending on the robot's current configuration.
-Due to the local consistency, the model learning problem is well-defined.
+One advantage of our approach is that it is not necessary to partition the data space beforehand, as done in previous local approaches [7], [8].
+For high dimensional data, partitioning of the data space is well-known to be a difficult issue [17], [24].
+Due to the local consistency, our model learning problem is well-defined.
 We propose a model parameterization which enables kernel-based learning of torque prediction models for task-space tracking control.
-The model parametrization also allows a null-space projection, which is necessary to stabilize the robot in the joint-space without interfering with the task-space performance.
+The model parametrization also allows a null-space projection, which is necessary to stabilize the robot in the joint-space without interfering with the taskspace performance.